-I) Estimates:
+H) Estimates:

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amount of assets, deferred outflows, liabilities, deferred inflows and disclosure of contingent assets and liabilities at the date of the financial statements and the reported revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amount of assets and deferred outflows of resources, liabilities and deferred inflows of resources and disclosure of contingent assets, deferred items and liabilities at the date of the financial statements and the reported revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Estimates and assumptions are made in a variety of areas, including computation of compensated absences, other post-employment benefits, workers' compensation claims, pension liabilities, potential contingent liabilities and useful lives of capital assets.
+Estimates and assumptions are made in a variety of areas, including computation of compensated absences, other post-employment benefits, workers' compensation claims, net pension asset and liability, and useful lives of capital assets.

-J) Cash and cash equivalents:
+I) Cash and cash equivalents:

-The District's cash and cash equivalents consist of cash on hand, demand deposits and short-term investments with original maturities of three months or less from date of acquisition.
+The District's cash and cash equivalents consist of cash on hand and demand deposits.

-K) Receivables:
+J) Receivables: